Kitchen cabinet: Specialty hardware

 There is a large variety of specialty hardware for kitchen cabinets.
 Special hardware for corner and other blind cabinets makes their contents more easily accessible.
 They may be in the form of lazy susans with or without a wedge cut out or of tray slides which enable the hidden corner space to be occupied with trays that slide both laterally and forwards/backwards.
 Sponge drawers use special hinges that fit between the cabinet front and the sink.
+Pull down or lift up hardware are used for inaccessible places.

 Buying cabinets

 Before buying cabinets, precise measurements are essential otherwise there may be un-utilized space, cabinets may not fit, or there may be interference between various elements of the kitchen, such as doors and drawers.
 Note that European cabinets typically have different sizes than ones in North America, and are typically built in multiples of 100mm, with 600mm wide being a common size.

 Buyers can buy pre-built "stock" cabinets for fast delivery which usually arrive in a week or less.
 In contrast, custom-made cabinets can have longer delivery times, such as four weeks.